 Effective April 1, 2013, the Plan and the Fund transitioned to a new joint governance structure.
 The newly created Public Service Superannuation Plan Trustee Inc. ("PSSPTI") assumed fiduciary responsibility for the Plan and the Fund from the Minister of Finance and Treasury Board.
 As of April 1, 2013, the Minister of Finance and Treasury Board no longer has further legal liability for the Plan and the Fund.
 These changes are outlined in the 2012 Public Service Superannuation Act.
-That Act repealed the existing Public Service Superannuation Act.
+That Act repealed the existing Public Service Superannuation Act and replaced it with a new Public Service Superannuation Act.